Financing Navigator Resources

 This guide focuses primarily on financing mechanisms and key steps to take for investment into sustainable energy projects for small colleges.

-This primer presents a detailed overview of financing for energy projects in the higher education sector.
+This Better Buildings primer provides a detailed overview of financing for energy projects in the higher education sector.

 This guide outlines energy efficiency financing options for K-12 schools.

 This guide focuses on clean energy financing options for school administrators, facility managers, and other K-12 school decision makers who are considering investments in high performance school projects.

 This powerpoint reviews the use of bonds for energy efficiency retrofits as well as considerations for private financing in K-12 schools.